ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
-* 2.8.0
+* 2.8.1
-- autoencoder based oversampling will go through hyperprameter tuning first
+- autoencoder based oversampling will go through hyperprameter tuning first (for each class individually)
+- optimized TabNet performance
 * 2.7.5
 - added oversampling based on variational autoencoder (experimental)
 * 2.7.4